 When all management and technical layers participate in this process, constantly reconnecting and checking assumptions with one another and focusing on building a team first and product second that is sustainable, this is QDD in action.
 QDD requires no additional work than traditional development paradigms, it’s just that the work is proactive instead of reactive and front-loaded instead of piled up at the end of the project.

-QDD produces a more sustainable quality product and a richer informed team over a longer term.
+QDD as both a conceptual approach and as a pragmatic planning and delivery tool encourages sustainable quality outputs and an enriched team over a longer term.
 People are happier, because they know more and have to figure out less on their own.
-Nobody feels left out.
-More people are pulling in the same direction.
-QDD is the key to building a delivery machine — not just a QA team — that is built to last.
+You see less of people feeling left out, more people pulling in the same direction.
+In my opinion, QDD is key to building a delivery machine — not just a QA team — that is built to last.

 End of line.